RobertHallsey/cijobs/README.md

 ## Installation

 Experienced users can set up single CodeIgniter installations to run multiple applications, but otherwise, start with a fresh CodeIgniter installation that successfully shows the welcome page.
-Optionally and preferrably, configure CodeIgniter not to require index.php in URLs.
-How to do this is in the CodeIgniter documentation.

 Place the application files from the zip into their corresponding folders in your CodeIgniter installation.